Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

-One can think of the Fulton-MacPherson configuration space as a space of macroscopic configurations in $M$, in each point of which can live a microscopic configuration up to translation and dilation, etc., see Figure \ref{figfultonmacpherson}.
+One can think of the Fulton-MacPherson configuration space as a space of macroscopic configurations in $M$, in each point of which can live a microscopic configuration up to translation and dilation, etc. See Figure \ref{figfultonmacpherson} for an example.

 \begin{definition} Let $F_n(k)$ denote the subspace of $C_{FM}(\R^n)(k)$ of points macroscopically located at the origin. \end{definition}